Welcome to CEDAR Research

 The DDB was founded in Umeå in 1973, and by the end of 2006, it had been the basis for approximately 80 doctoral dissertations, among other things.

-A year earlier, in 2005, CPS research about Historical Demography became internationally recognized when the Swedish Research Council chose it as one of Sweden's ten Strong Research Environments.
+A year earlier, in 2005, the former CPS research about Historical Demography became internationally recognized when the Swedish Research Council chose it as one of Sweden's ten Strong Research Environments.
 With this endorsement, more long-term research is now underway in the areas of, e.g., public health, mortality and migration.

 The CPS project entitled Ageing and Living Conditions – ALC ("Åldrande och livsvillkor") was then selected as one of 20 research environments in Sweden to receive the Linnaeus Grant in 2006.
 This grant was given to enhance support for research of the highest quality that can compete internationally.
 Moreover, it has also been chosen as one of twelve research areas at Umeå University to be part of a special effort to support cutting-edge research.
 The project is aimed at examining what our society will look like in the future, given a rapidly increasing proportion of older people.

 Activities at CEDAR Research also include teaching, methods development and supervision of graduate students.